-- 751. The "Effective Date" will be set by subsequent order of the Court. - 752.
-"Exonerated" means a finding where it is determined, by clear and convincing evidence, that the conduct described in the allegation occurred but is lawful and proper. - 753.
-"Field qualified" means a designation required for a probationary police officer to successfully complete the Field Training and Evaluation Program. - 754.
-"Field Training Officer" or "FTO" means a sworn member responsible for providing field training to probationary police officers pursuant to CPD's Field Training and Evaluation Program. - 755.
+- 727. "Effective Date" means the day this Agreement is entered as an order of the Court. - 728.
+"Exonerated" means a finding where it is determined, by clear and convincing evidence, that the conduct described in the allegation occurred but is lawful and proper. - 729.
+"Field qualified" means a designation required for a probationary police officer to successfully complete the Field Training and Evaluation Program. - 730.
+"Field Training Officer" or "FTO" means a sworn member responsible for providing field training to probationary police officers pursuant to CPD's Field Training and Evaluation Program. - 731.
 "Final disciplinary decision" means the final decision of the Superintendent or his or her designee regarding whether to issue or recommend discipline after review and consideration of the investigative findings and recommendations, including after any additional investigation conducted as a result of such review.
-For COPA investigations, the final disciplinary decision occurs after the conclusion of the process described in Chicago Municipal Code Section 2-78-130(a). - 756.
-"Final disposition" means the status of a misconduct investigation after the final disciplinary decision, and any grievance process, arbitration, Police Board proceeding, or appeal relating to the final disciplinary decision. - 757.
-"Guiding Principles" refers to the paragraphs included in the "Guiding Principles" sections of this Agreement.
+For COPA investigations, the final disciplinary decision occurs after the conclusion of the process described in Chicago Municipal Code Section 2-78-130(a). - 732.
+"Final disposition" means the status of a misconduct investigation after the final disciplinary decision, and any grievance process, arbitration, Police Board proceeding or appeal relating to the final disciplinary decision.

+- 733. "Guiding Principles" refers to the paragraphs included in the "Guiding Principles" sections of this Agreement.
 They are not intended to impose substantive requirements subject to compliance audits or assessments on either of the Parties.
-"Guiding Principles" are intended to provide the Court, the Monitor, and the public with the context for the subsequent substantive requirements of this Agreement and the overall goals for each section.

-- 758. "Immediate supervisor" means a CPD officer at the rank of Sergeant or above (or anyone acting in those capacities) and civilian CPD members with day-to-day oversight responsibility for the CPD members under their direct command. - 759.
-"Individual in crisis" means an individual who exhibits symptoms of known, suspected, or perceived behavioral and mental health conditions, including, but not limited to, mental illness, intellectual or developmental disability, or co-occurring conditions, such as substance use disorders. - 760.
-"Intake process" means the system for processing all non-confidential complaints and administrative notifications by COPA. - 761.
-"Investigative findings and recommendations" means following a misconduct investigation, COPA, BIA or the district's issuance of investigative findings and recommendations to the Superintendent of CPD, or his or her designee. - 762.
-"Involved member" means a CPD member who is alleged to be involved in misconduct. - 763.
-"Juvenile" means an individual under the age of 18. - 764.
-"Law Enforcement Medical and Rescue Training" or "LEMART" means training designed to provide tactical medical and self-rescue capabilities, including the ability to identify and tactically treat otherwise critical wounds and provide hemorrhage control. - 765.
-"LGBTQI" means lesbian, gay, bisexual, transgender, queer, and intersex.
+"Guiding Principles" are intended to provide the Court, the Monitor, and the public with the context for the subsequent substantive requirements of this Agreement and the overall goals for each section. - 734.
+"Immediate supervisor" means a CPD officer at the rank of Sergeant or above (or anyone acting in those capacities) and civilian CPD members with day-to-day oversight responsibility for the CPD members under their direct command. - 735.
+"Individual in crisis" means an individual who exhibits symptoms of known, suspected, or perceived mental health conditions, including, but not limited to, mental illness, intellectual or developmental disability, or co-occurring conditions, such as substance use disorders. - 736.
+"Intake process" means the system for processing all non-confidential complaints and administrative notifications by COPA. - 737.
+"Investigative findings and recommendations" means following a misconduct investigation, COPA, BIA or the district's issuance of investigative findings and recommendations to the Superintendent of CPD, or his or her designee. - 738.
+"Involved member" means a CPD member who is alleged to be involved in misconduct. - 739.
+"Juvenile" means an individual under the age of 18. - 740.
+"Law Enforcement Medical and Rescue Training" or "LEMART" means training designed to provide tactical medical and self-rescue capabilities, including the ability to identify and tactically treat otherwise critical wounds and provide hemorrhage control.

+- 741. "LGBTQI" means lesbian, gay, bisexual, transgender, queer, and intersex.